top of page

 More about the roundtable

-We’ll look at how rural places are making decisions that reflect local priorities, set expectations early, and respond to challenges and unintended consequences as they arise.
+We looked at how rural places are making decisions that reflect local priorities, set expectations early, and respond to challenges and unintended consequences as they arise.

 • A keynote conversation with Elizabeth Sodja, Lindsey Romaniello, and Jake Powell from the Gateway and Natural Amenity Region (GNAR) Initiative, exploring how western communities are navigating both the opportunities and pressures of recreation-driven tourism.